Skrazzo/go-auth-server/README.md

 For production deployment:

 1. Set `Secure: true` in the cookie configuration (routes.go) when using HTTPS
-2. Replace the basic user map with a proper database
 3. Use a strong, randomly generated JWT key
-4. Consider implementing rate limiting for login attempts

-## License

-MIT

 ## Contributing